 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-With views over Cadgwith Cove - that are as mesmerising in the summer as they are spectacular in the winter - Ruan and Inglewidden Vean are two of three adjoining cottages that sit on the cliffs above Cadgwith.
-The cottages are a short walk from the centre of the fishing village, with its beaches, pub, cafe and shops or, for the more adventurous, there are some beautiful circular walks to Lizard Point, Kynance Cove and Kennack Sands from here, after which you would have earned a pint in the local pub listening to the local fishermen singing.
-The spectacular collapsed sea-cave called the Devil's Frying Pan is just around the corner.
+With views over Cadgwith Cove - that are as mesmerising in the summer as they are spectacular in the winter, Inglewidden Vean and Ruan are two of three adjoining cottages that sit on the cliffs above Cadgwith.
+Townplace, Serpentine and Elm are the other cottages in this cluster and they are all a short walk from the centre of the fishing village, with its beaches, cafe and shops or for the more adventurous, there are some beautiful circular walks on the Lizard, including Kynance Cove, Kennack Sands and just around the corner the spectacular collapsed sea-cave called the Devil's Frying Pan.
+After all this exploring, enjoy a well earned pint in the local pub listening to the local fishermen singing.

 If you would like to go on holiday and explore this part of the country you can find out more about our other West Cornwall holiday cottages here.